lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Initiator Processing of Message 2

-The Initiator SHALL process message_2 as follows:
+The Initiator SHALL process message_2 in the following order:

 * Decode message_2 (see {{CBOR}}).